 The Garden with Insight garden simulator - Programmer's guide

-The following is the entire text of the Garden with Insight™ programmer's guide, available as an ASCII text file with the source code (for details on downloading the source code see the Garden with Insight main page).
-This web page is about 26 printed pages long.
+about 26 printed pages long.
 We put it here on the web site to give you an idea of what the source code base is like.

 Programmer's Guide for Garden with Insight source code version 1.0